Reviews You Can Rely On

 Credit: Cam McKenzie Ring

 The Decathlon Quechua scored slightly lower in versatility due to its more simplistic design, but it is still worth a mention.
 With six pockets, it falls well in the mix of the other packs and performs well on strenuous or casual days.
-The large, U-shaped opening of the main compartment also makes for quick work stuffing a variety of supplies into, even bulkier items such as helmets, and it includes one fleece-lined hip belt pocket for easy access items such as keys or sunglasses.
+The large, U-shaped opening of the main compartment also makes for quick work when stuffing a variety of supplies into it, including bulkier items such as helmets.
+It also offers one fleece-lined hip belt pocket for easy access to items such as keys or sunglasses.

 We appreciated that the Decathlon Quechua had a proper hip belt, and...